craigsavage/CloudA2-Recipes-Online/readme.md

 # Recipes Online
-Recipes Online is a website that allows anyone to easliy upload recipes to be seen by anyone.
+Recipes Online is a website that allows anyone to easily upload recipes to be seen by anyone.

 > Recipes Online: [https://clouda2-recipes-online.herokuapp.com/](https://clouda2-recipes-online.herokuapp.com/)
 #### 4 Main Features